-Nuclear engineers figure out how to use radioactive materials in manufacturing, agriculture, medicine, power generation, and many other fields.
+Nuclear engineers devise how to use radioactive materials in manufacturing, agriculture, medicine, power generation, and many other ways.
 Many nuclear engineers design, develop, monitor, and operate nuclear plants used to generate power.
-They may work on the nuclear fuel cycle or the production of fusion energy.
-Some specialize in the development of power sources for spacecrafts that use radioactive materials.
+They may work on the nuclear fuel cycle -- the production, handling, and use of nuclear fuel and the safe disposal of waste produced by the generation of nuclear energy.
+Others research the production of fusion energy.
+Some specialize in the development of power sources for spacecraft that use radioactive materials.
 Others develop and maintain the nuclear imaging technology used to diagnose and treat medical problems.